carpentries-incubator/lc-litsearchr/_episodes/03-introduction-to-rstudio.md

 * Viewer: View local web content

 > ## Challenge
-> Take a few minutes to practice executing commands and typing in the script pane with some basic arithmetic (you can use the same examples from above).
+> Take a few minutes to practice executing commands and typing in the script pane with some basic arithmetic.
 >
 {: .challenge}
 >